frida/frida-website/_posts/2016-02-24-frida-7-0-released.markdown

 - core: don't use *cbnz* which is not available in ARM mode on some processors
 - core: implement *enumerate_threads()* and *modify_thread()* for QNX

+7.0.9:

+- core: fix early crash in FridaGadget.dylib on iOS when running with *ios-deploy* and other environments where we are loaded before *CoreFoundation*
+- core: run a *CFRunLoop* in the main thread of *frida-helper* on Darwin, allowing system session scripts to make use of even more Apple APIs
+- core: add stream APIs for working with GIO streams, for now only exposed through UnixInputStream and UnixOutputStream (UNIX), and Win32InputStream and Win32OutputStream (Windows)

 Enjoy!